 When your business critical applications slow down and have performance issues, your team complains that they see irrelevant search results, and their JQL queries return results they don’t expect, and they get bogged down in a maze of custom fields, it might mean your site is in need of a cleanup.

 A frequent solution to performance issues is to invest in stronger hardware or add more nodes to your cluster.
 Unless you're running heavy operations on your instance or experience heavy load, getting more powerful hardware might not be the best option because it fixes the symptom and not the cause of the problem.
 A regular review of what’s going on on your site, and a cleanup is usually a better idea and should be a starting point of any performance assessment.

-You may be possible that after a thorough cleanup, no additional hardware investment is necessary.
-Additionally, your team might feel that Jira, Confluece, or Bitbucket is more usable, they can find what they want quickly, and they can be more productive.
+You may find that after a thorough cleanup, no additional hardware investment is necessary.
+Additionally, your team might feel that Jira, Confluence, or Bitbucket is more usable, they can find what they want quickly, and they can be more productive.

 Instance cleanup process

 This is when you review your instance and decide on the areas to clean up.